dilneiss/from_brazil_dilnei/index.md

 ### Areas I've worked on (Newest First)

 #### Backend developer, financial squad - Conecta Lá 06/2021
+I started here as a Senior programmer.
+Skills used all the time here: PHP, Code Igniter, Mysql, REST, Bootstrap, Vue.js, javascript.
+Conecta lá is a platform that offers complete solutions for those who want to sell on the Marketplace and even for large Marketplaces to manage their business, such as financial reconciliation for sellers.
+Today we work with major brands, such as: Reserva, Grupo Soma, Ortobon, polishop, decathlon etc.
+Some of my services at Conecta Lá:
 * Payment gateway API integrations
 * Integrations with Marketplaces and Hubs
 * Restful API development for the virtual store